Why Prolonged Kratom Use May Lead to Severe Mental Health Decline

 Introduction

 Kratom is a herbal substance made from the leaves of the Mitragyna speciosa tree.
 It’s often sold as a safe, natural way to relieve pain and improve mood.
 But using it over and over again for a long time can cause a lot of mental and emotional problems.
 High doses and long-term exposure to opioids can change the way the brain’s opioid receptors work, making people tolerant, dependent, and mentally unstable.
+As more people learn about the mental health problems that can come from using kratom for a long time, treatment programs are starting to deal with this issue more fully by using medical detoxification and therapies that have been shown to work.

 What Happens To Your Mental Health Over Time When You Take Kratom?